Cost to Patent a Product: Everything You Need to Know

 - Quantity of found prior art that must be considered

 There are two types of patents.
 A provisional patent application and a non-provisional patent application.
-The requirements for a provisional patent are lower and are intended to assist you in marking a submission time and provides a period of year for you to prepare the filing for a non-provisional patent application.
+The requirements for a provisional patent are lower and are intended to assist you in marking a submission time and provides a period of a year for you to prepare the filing for a non-provisional patent application.

 When the search produces a large number of similar patents and published applications, this is considered a crowded field of invention.
 In this type of situation, a search will result in prior art, which reflects similar work that has been done in the past.
 To provide an examiner with a history and relevant comparison to other inventions, it is required that you provide them with documentation on prior art.
 You’ll also need to then carefully describe how your invention differs in a unique way from such prior art.
 Doing this well will likely increase the cost of preparing for your patent application.